inoxio/ansible-role-ispconfig3/README.md

     the end of role execution.
 * `mail_base_domain`: Base domain for Mailman.

-* `phpmyadmin_admin_password`: (Optional) Password for Admin Login in PHPMyadmin.
-If no password is set a password will be generated and printed at the end of role execution.
 * `phpmyadmin_hostname`: Base domain for phpmyadmin.

 * `roundcube_admin_password`: (Optional) Password for Admin Login in Roundcube.
 If no password is set a password